lfost42/grafana-notes/k8s/cka/dumbitguy.md

 You have an existing web application deployed in a Kubernetes cluster using an Ingress resource named web.
 You must migrate the existing Ingress configuration to the new Kubernetes Gateway API, maintaining the existing HTTPS access configuration.

-1. Create a Gateway Resource named web-gateway with hostname gateway.web.k8s.local that maintains the exisiting TLS and listener configuration from the existing Ingress resource named web
+1. Create a Gateway Resource named `web-gateway` with hostname `gateway.web.k8s.local` that maintains the exisiting TLS and listener configuration from the existing Ingress resource named `web`
-2. Create a HTTPRoute resource named web-route with hostname gateway.web.k8s.local that maintains the existing routing rules from the current Ingress resource named web.
+2. Create a HTTPRoute resource named `web-route` with hostname `gateway.web.k8s.local` that maintains the existing routing rules from the current Ingress resource named `web`.

-Note: A GatewayClass named nginx-class is already installed in the cluster
+Note: A GatewayClass named `nginx-class` is already installed in the cluster

 Video link - https://youtu.be/G9zispvOCHE